Why do you do undergraduate courses? Isn’t Kingston College an FE college?

 Can I get a student loan to cover tuition fees?

-You are able to get a loan to cover tuition costs for all of our full-time undergraduate courses.
-From September 2018, loans for part-time courses are also available.
+You are able to get a loan to cover tuition costs for all of our undergraduate courses.
 Go to the gov.uk website for information on eligibility and to apply.

 Can I get a maintenance loan to cover living costs?

-You are able to get a loan to cover living costs for all of our full-time undergraduate courses.
-From September 2018, loans for part-time courses are also available.
+You are able to get a loan to cover living costs for all of our undergraduate courses.
 The amount you are entitled to will depend on your circumstances.
 Go to the gov.uk website for information on eligibility and to apply.

 What does ‘full-time course’ and ‘part-time course’ mean?